ACCESS-Community-Hub/LWG-Workshop-Day2-Scripts/forcing/CABLE_offline_as_ACCESS/convert_ACCESS-ESM_meteorology_to_CABLE_README.md

 The time units are converted from days, which is the ACCESS-ESM1.5 default, to seconds, which the GSWP format in CABLE requires.

 The wind speed is not available at 3 hour frequency, but the wind components are available on the u/v offset grids at 3 hour frequency.
-The components on the offset grids are moved to the common cell-centred grid via a nearest neighbour interpolation, and the Euclidean magnitude taken to compute the speed.
+The components on the offset grids are bilinearly interpolated (see the [xesmf documentation](https://xesmf.readthedocs.io/en/stable/notebooks/Dataset.html); unfortunately details on the interpolation implementation are lacking) to a grid common with the rest of the meteorological variables then the Euclidean norm is applied to compute the magnitude.